sjkim2357/data_science/README.md

 ## _Objective_
 - Some projects are for analysis and research, and others are for educational purposes.
-- In learning a new language, __'Aim for progress, not perfection'__.
+- In learning a new language, __'aim for progress, not perfection'__.
 Enjoy the journey.